paigeruten/lua-feels/README.md

 1. `cd lua/` and run `make`.
 2. Open `feels.html` in your browser (you will probably need to run a local http server).
 3. Type Lua code into REPL, and see nice sights and hear nice sounds in your browser as the code executes. :D

+## State of this project

+It's a toy and I'm probably abandoning it for now.
+It's all yours.
+One day I'd like to create a comprehensive live visualization of all aspects of Lua's internals (parsing, codegen, VM, stack, GC, etc.) as it runs your code, but we'll see if that day comes.